MaineKuehn/usim/docs/source/tutorial/overview.rst

 --------------------

 You now have Python and μSim ready to get started.
-Head over to the :doc:`first section <./01_activity>` to write your first simulation.
+Head over to the :doc:`next section <./01_activity>` to write your first simulation.

 .. [#pypy3] Note that μSim does not require any non-Python dependencies.
             It is fully compatible and tested with PyPy3 as well, if you need more speed.